bobbyluig/bobbyluig.github.io/_posts/2024-04-24-the-elevator-is-slow.md

 There are four distinct objects that we model in the simulation: `Request`, `Elevator`, `Building`, and `Controller`.
 We describe each in more detail.

 - A request contains the start and end floors.
 It also keeps track of the start and end simulation times corresponding to when it began waiting for the elevator to when it exited on the destination floor.
-- An elevator maintains state about the which buttons are pressed, which floor it is currently on, which direction it is heading, which floor it is heading to, the requests that are currently inside, etc. Most of the metadata is used by the controller to make routing decisions.
+- An elevator maintains state about which buttons are pressed, which floor it is currently on, which direction it is heading, which floor it is heading to, the requests that are currently inside, etc. Most of the metadata is used by the controller to make routing decisions.
 - The building maintains state about which directional buttons are pressed and which requests are waiting on each floor.
 It does not keep track of elevators.
-- The controller is contains all elevators and the building.
+- The controller contains all elevators and the building.
 It interacts with the environment to operate the elevators and update any relevant state.
 In addition, the controller has a method which allows it to accept requests.

 In addition, we also need to model the request distribution and input format.
 It is easier to reason about repeatability if we materialize the sequence of requests prior to starting the simulation.
 Therefore, we first generate all requests and corresponding start times according to the following distribution (which is a very rough approximation of what I assume people in the building do).